Issam-Allymis/S-G-F/README.md

 ## Goals
 **The target audience for the Strong Gym Fitness website:**
-- indiviudals who want a sturdy guide plan towards great change physically and mentally.
+- Indiviudals who want a sturdy guide plan towards great change physically and mentally.
-- indiviudals who want nutritional health insight for overall wellness.
+- Indiviudals who want nutritional health insight for overall wellness.
-- indiviudals who want to be a part of a community full of like minded people.
+- Indiviudals who want to be a part of a community full of like minded people.
-- indiviudals who want a new and improved lifestyle
+- Indiviudals who want a new lifestyle that consists of good habits.

 **User goals are:**
 - To intuitively navigating through the different sections in the site, by using the menu and back to top button.